David Garrick Between Tragedy and Comedy: The painting and its prints

 Reynolds made this painting mainly in 1760–1761, around the same time he was working on a portrait of Laurence Sterne.
 Edward Edwards called it Reynolds's "first attempt in historical composition".
 The painting had a mixed reception when it was first published, with some arguing it showed Reynolds' painting skills, while others disagreed.

-Edward Fisher created a mezzotint for the painting in 1762 before he exhibited it in May 1762 at the Society of Artists in 1762 as Mr. Garrick, between two muses of tragedy and comedy.
+Edward Fisher created a mezzotint for the painting in 1762 before he exhibited it in May 1762 at the Society of Artists' Exhibition of 1762 as Mr. Garrick, between two muses of tragedy and comedy.
 Fisher published his mezzotint in November 1762, having the inscription "Reddere personae scit convenientia cuique", meaning "he knows how to give to each what is appropriate".
 In 1764, Reynolds requested copies of this print to give to his admirers.
 The print was copied and pirated, producing at least fourteen different mezzotints.
 One of these prints, which was sold in France in 1765, had the inscription L'Homme entre le Vice et la Vertu.

 Legacy

 Garrick's 1775 play The Theatrical Candidates alludes to the painting when the two main characters Tragedy and Comedy enter into a dispute, and the character Harlequin interjects and argues the audience prefers him over both of them.
 The painting possibly helped inspire Henry Fuseli's painting "The Infant Shakespeare between Tragedy and Comedy".

 The painting became one of Reynolds's most studied and well-known works.
 On 16 April 2018, a Twitter user called the painting "the 18th century equivalent" of the distracted boyfriend meme, a 2017 internet meme based on a 2015 stock photograph depicting a disloyal man and two women.
-The comparison went viral, and other social media users started using the painting as a meme similar to the distracted boyfriend meme.
+The comparison went viral and eventually, other social media users started using the painting as a meme similar to the distracted boyfriend meme.